fikdm/AMS/README.md

 Future developement

-1.Fixing minor error such as deleting item cant be item logged.
+1.Fixing minor error such as deleting item cant be item logged and more..
 2.Data analysis using Chart.js

 #Currently focused on mini project for e-commerce developement...